gradle/gradle/design-docs/build-initialisation.md

 ## User interaction

+From the command-line:

 1. User downloads and installs a Gradle distribution.
 2. User runs `gradle initGradleBuild` from an empty directory.
 3. User modifies generated build scripts and source, as appropriate.

+From the IDE:

+1. User runs `initialize Gradle build` action from the UI.
+2. User modifies generated build scripts and source, as appropriate.

 # Create a library project from scratch